Updated: October 14, 2017

 9. Cape Sounio

-This is an 80 minute drive southeast of Athens but only worth the trip if you have 3 days or more in the capital (any less and your time is better spent in central Athens).
+An 80 minute drive southeast of Athens but only worth the trip if you have 3 days or more in the capital (any less and your time is better spent in central Athens).

 10. Outdoor Cinema

 Watch a movie in the Plaka under the lights of the Acropolis at Cine Paris.
 Films are typically American (in english) with Greek subtitles.
 Beer, wine, and light snacks are available.
+This is a highlight of summer in Greece.

 11. Gyros and Souvlaki